rancher/docs/content/k3s/latest/en/helm/_index.md

 ### Customizing Packaged Components with HelmChartConfig

-To allow overriding values for packaged components that are deployed as HelmCharts (ie; Traefik), K3s versions `<= v1.19.0+k3s1` support customizing deployments via a HelmChartConfig resources.
+To allow overriding values for packaged components that are deployed as HelmCharts (such as Traefik), K3s versions starting with v1.19.0+k3s1 support customizing deployments via a HelmChartConfig resources.
 The HelmChartConfig resource must match the name and namespace of its corresponding HelmChart, and supports providing additional `valuesContent`, which is passed to the `helm` command as an additional value file.

 > **Note:** HelmChart `spec.set` values override HelmChart and HelmChartConfig `spec.valuesContent` settings.